mickeylozano/mickeylozano/README.md

 <br/>

-# 🔀 Transition Into Tech
+# 🔀 Transition Into Data

-My focus for 2023 is transitioning into the Logistics industry in Logistics Technology.
+My focus for 2023 is transitioning into Data Analytics || Data Engineering.

 <br/>